Nicola Sturgeon urged to ‘be honest’ about opening of infections row hospital

 Mr Sarwar added that if the three whistleblowers were “not satisfied” with the management of the hospital, “then neither am I and neither should anybody across our great country”.

+Speaking to press on Friday, he said: “What I put to John Swinney at First Minister’s Questions this week was, who brought this pressure on the NHS?
+Was it the Scottish Government?
+Was it then first minister Nicola Sturgeon?
+Was it any other minister?
+Was it the civil service?
+He categorically denied there being any such pressure being brought on the NHS by the Government.

+“Why as the First Minister, having presided over this appalling scandal, is he not asking the questions that I’m asking, who put the NHS under this pressure?
+That’s an answer that needs to be delivered without any more delay.”

-NHS Greater Glasgow and Clyde and Ms Sturgeon have been approached for comment.
+NHS Greater Glasgow and Clyde, Ms Sturgeon and the Scottish Government have been approached for comment.

 Bookmark popover